tartley/genesis/README.txt

 known as a `template tag`, with the value specified in command-line flag ``--foo-bar=X``, or by the value of ``foo_bar='X'`` assigned in your config file.
 Values from the command-line override the config file.

-Occurrences of template tags in file or directory names are also replaced.

 A warning is issued for any template tag for which neither the config file nor the command-line specify a value.